 The new bill would have established a new committee to make rules for online courts and tribunals.
 Its provisions were based on clauses 37 to 45 of the 2017 bill, though there would have been drafting improvements.
 A new rules committee was thought necessary to ensure “simplicity and economy in the rules”, as Sir Terence Etherton put it.2

 The 2019 bill also lapsed when parliament was prorogued in October of that year.
-It was not included in the legislative programme announced shortly afterwards.
+It was not included in the legislative programme announced shortly afterwards or in the second Queen’s Speech in December 2019.
 But nobody seemed too worried.
 As the Master of the Rolls explained, “rules for the Online Civil Money Claims pilots are currently being made by the Civil Procedure Rules Committee, which has ably adapted and learned how to make rules for a digital system”.

 If the government could not manage to set up a new rules committee, the judges would simply make do without it.